vlandham/captain_z/out/captain_z.md

 #

-So our hero, no longer a pirate, but part of a crew of adventurers, sailed through the blue skies of the Western Waters, headed east as fast as they could fly.
+So our hero, no longer a pirate, but part of a crew of adventurers, sailed through the blue skies of the Western Waters, heading east as fast as they could fly.

 Over the mountains and through the desert, they would find an army to fight for the people of Goodnews and others in the Western Waters.
 At least that was the plan.

 The Port of Goodnews would be captured no doubt by the pirates, probably even before the sun set on the day.
 And then whoever was leading those scoundrels would most likely turn their eyes to other nearby towns.
-Captain Z hoped that few people would be hurt in the attacks, and that someone in the eastern cities would listen to their story.
+Captain Z hoped that there would be few people hurt in the attacks.
+She hoped someone in the cities of the Eastern Coast would listen to their story and come to stop the invasion.
 The quicker they could find help and come back to fight, the better.

 Muddle swooped down to land on her perch near the captain's wheel.
 She kept her wings outstretched, letting the wind blow through them as she held on to the stand with her feet.
-She was plesently surprised to have company up here in the air.

 Nova, Orion, and Lucy continued to stare out into the wide ocean they were travelling above.
 Soon enough they would need to get to work, learning the ins and outs of the ship and how to manage it.
 They would also need to chart the course they would take out to the Eastern Coast.
 But for now, Captain Z let them enjoy the view.

 This would be the beginning of their adventures.